wigwit/homework_1/README.md

      the_capacity=v.the_capacity;
      the_size=v.the_size;
 }

-}

 Similarly to assignment operator.

-Member Functions
+Member Functions:

-All the member function are similar to standard vector class However, there are a few different
+All the member function are similar to standard vector class.
+However, there are a few different

 front():
 return the first value in vector.